Safe

 I wanted to write this as a pinpoint in time for myself.
 I want to remember when it clicked for me.
 I have never felt that secure in someone before.
 Going forward I don’t ever want to not feel that.
 Communication is inspiring, not off-putting.
 Vulnerability is attractive, not lame.
 I don’t want my feelings to be stifled.
 The person that intend to spend my life with has to treat my heart with care.
 I want to know that there is nothing I can do or say (within reason of course) that will scare him away.
 I need him to want to understand why behind the what.
 I can share my fears, insecurities, wildest dreams, ideas, deep hurts and deep love with him.
 I must know that I can put my passions and my heart in his hands, and he will not fumble them.
 I need to feel and know that I am safe.

 So there you have it yall.
-I am putting my foot down and demanding not only physical but emotional safety in my relationships going forward (I’m praying to God that will be relationship single cause…I’m tired lol.)
+I am putting my foot down and demanding not only physical but emotional safety in my relationships going forward.
 We all should!
 I want to hear from you though.
 What does emotional safety mean to you?
 Can you relate to not feeling this way in the past?
 How does your partner or potential someone emotionally support you?
 Let me know in the comments below!

 I found this great article discussing emotional safety and how it develops emotional connection.
 It brings in a science aspect that I thought was interesting.
 Check it out here.